Dr. Santosh Kesari Joins PNI and the Saint John’s Cancer Institute

 DR. SANTOSH KESARI, EXPERT IN BRAIN CANCER

-SANTA MONICA (October 1, 2015) — Renowned neuro-oncologist Santosh Kesari, M.D., Ph.D., has joined the medical staff at Providence Saint John’s Health Center and the John Wayne Cancer Institute, famed for clinical and translational research.
+SANTA MONICA (October 1, 2015) — Renowned neuro-oncologist Santosh Kesari, M.D., Ph.D., has joined the medical staff at Providence Saint John’s Health Center and the Saint John’s Cancer Institute, famed for clinical and translational research.

 Daniel F. Kelly, M.D., Director of the Pacific Brain Tumor Center, recruited Dr. Kesari to join the Institute as Director of Neuro-oncology, Professor of Neurosciences, and Chairman of the Department of Translational Neuro-oncology and Neuro-therapeutics.